Powered by RND

 Sobre Metabolic Mind

-Metabolic Mind is working to transform the study & treatment of mental disorders by exploring the connection between metabolism & brain health.
-Metabolic interventions like ketogenic therapy are being used to treat serious mental illnesses like Bipolar Disorder, Schizophrenia, & Major Depressive Disorder.
+Metabolic Mind is working to transform the study and treatment of mental disorders by exploring the connection between metabolism and brain health.
+Metabolic interventions like ketogenic therapy are being used to treat serious mental illnesses like Bipolar Disorder, Schizophrenia, and Major Depressive Disorder.
 We explore topics that can help you understand how Metabolic Psychiatry might help you or a loved one treat mental disorders Watch our videos at https://www.youtube.com/@metabolicmind Our channel is for information only.
 Consult your physician before changing your lifestyle or medications.

 Site de podcast